Estimated reading time: 8 minutes

 Contempt is the best predictor of separation, as shown in the research done by John Gottman.
 It is the worst offender in what he calls “The Four Horsemen of the Apocalypse”.
 Each one of these ways of acting out anger or fear has an antidote that must be practiced over and over until it becomes a more habitual response to a trigger.

 Subtle sarcasm can sabotage a relationship quietly.
 High intensity anger with verbal or physical abuse dramatically brings an end to the relationship and your well being.
-If you’re with a partner who tries to control you, that is a recipe for relationship failure.
+If you’re with a partner who tries to control you through anger, that is a recipe for relationship failure.
 Immediately call RESPECT.

 Anger is a STOP sign.
 At a stop sign, you Stop, Take a deep breath, Observe and only then Proceed.
 When you observe, you notice your physical cues, your triggers, your thoughts and feelings, define the problem, and then figure out a safe way to proceed.
 Instead of acting out when you’re angry, calm down, figure out what you want, and find a more effective, less-damaging, non-angry way to get it.

 The angrier you let yourself get before you stop everything, the more your anger temperature gauge is likely to rise.
 This makes it increasingly difficult to work against.
 Exit early from potentially escalating situations – this is essential.
 Contract with your partner that if either of you is getting angry, that you will leave the room by taking a responsible time-out and that your partner won’t stop you leaving.
 Don’t stay and explode.
 It causes too much damage.